Reconstruction of $T_{\mathbb{P}^2}$ via tropical Lagrangian multi-section: A tropical Lagrangian multi-section associated to and reconstruction

 \subsection{The wall-crossing factors}

 In Section \ref{sec:reconstruction}, we have introduced three invertible factors

 to modify the naive transition functions $\tau_{ij}^{sf}$.
 In this section, we give a heuristic explanation about how $\Theta_{ij}$ are related to holomorphic disks bounded by the (conjecturally exists) mirror Lagrangian of $T_{\bb{P}^2}$.
-In terms of the coordinates $w^i=w_0^i$, each factor $\Theta_{ij}$ determines a \emph{Fourier mode}\footnote{The Fourier mode of $e^{(m,z)}$ is $m\in M$} $m_k\in M$, for $k\neq i,j$, where
+In terms of the coordinates $w^i=w_0^i$, each factor $\Theta_{ij}$ determines a \emph{Fourier mode}\footnote{By our convention, the Fourier mode of $e^{(m,z)}$ is $-m\in M$} $m_{ij}\in M$, where